 Regular wages aren’t the only compensation you could provide to employees.
 You might also offer supplemental wages.
-Learn what supplemental pay is and how it is taxed.
+Not sure what those are?
+Read on to learn what supplemental pay is and how it is taxed.

 What are supplemental wages?

 Supplemental pay is money that employees receive in addition to their regular wages.
 Supplemental wages include:

 - Payments for nondeductible moving expenses

 You might give an employee bonus pay as a reward.
 Or, you might be required by law to provide supplemental wages if the employee puts in overtime.
 Whatever the case may be, providing supplemental wages isn’t uncommon in business.